zubairhassan652/zubairhassan652/README.md

 # Hi its me Zubair Hassan!
-## Software Engineer at InvoZone, mostly worked in python and fan of golang
+## Software Engineer, fan of golang